Federalist No. 68: Interests of slave-holding states

 The interests of slave-holding states may have influenced the choice of the Electoral College as the mode of electing the president.
 James Wilson proposed the use of a direct election by the people, but he gained no support for this idea, and it was decided that Congress would elect the president.
 When the entire draft of the Constitution was considered, Gouverneur Morris brought the debate back up and decided he wanted the people to choose the president.
-James Madison agreed that election by "the people at large was in his opinion the fittest" way to go about electing the president, but he knew that the less populous slave states would not be influential under such a system, and he backed the Electoral College.
+James Madison agreed that election by "the people at large was in his opinion the fittest" way to go about electing the president, but he knew that the less populous slave states would not be influential under such a system, so he backed the Electoral College.
 Another factor here was the so-called Three-Fifths Compromise, which gave added power to the slave-holding states under the Electoral College, which they would not have had under any likely form of popular vote.

 Federalist No. 68 outlined

 Hamilton's understanding of the Electoral College

 Federalist No. 68 is the continuation of Alexander Hamilton's analysis of the presidency, in this case concerning the method of electing the president.
 Hamilton argues the advantages of the indirect electoral process described in Article II Section 1 of the Constitution.
-However, in the case of a tied vote in the Electoral College, the House of Representatives was to make the choice.
+However, in the case of a tied vote in the Electoral College, the U.S. House of Representatives was to make the choice.

 Hamilton viewed the system as superior to direct popular election.
 First, he recognized the "sense of the people should operate in the choice" and believed it would through the election of the electors to the Electoral College.
 Second, the electors would be: